 Epiphycan (EPYC) is a Class III small leucine-rich proteoglycan (SLRP) that functions as a secreted extracellular matrix component primarily regulating collagen fibrillogenesis and matrix organization in cartilage and other connective tissues.
-The protein contains six leucine-rich repeat (LRR) domains and is post-translationally modified with dermatan sulfate glycosaminoglycan chains.
-EPYC's core functions include: (1) regulating collagen type II fibril assembly in cartilage by binding collagen fibrils and controlling lateral growth; (2) organizing three-dimensional extracellular matrix architecture through interactions with collagen, hyaluronan, and other proteoglycans; and (3) modulating growth factor signaling by binding and sequestering TGF-β and BMPs.
+The protein contains leucine-rich repeat (LRR) domains (reported as six in the perplexity research summary and as seven by SLRP-focused reviews [Halari et al. 2021, PMID:34638928; Hayes et al. 2018, PMID:29439148], fewer than the 10-12 LRRs typical of other SLRP classes) and is post-translationally modified with dermatan sulfate glycosaminoglycan chains; within the SLRP family it is the sole dermatan sulfate proteoglycan of Class III (epiphycan, opticin, osteoglycin).
+EPYC's core functions include: (1) regulating collagen type II fibril assembly in cartilage by binding collagen fibrils and controlling lateral growth; and (2) organizing three-dimensional extracellular matrix architecture through interactions with collagen, hyaluronan, and other proteoglycans.
 The protein is essential for maintaining articular cartilage integrity and preventing osteoarthritis, as demonstrated by progressive joint degeneration in EPYC-deficient mice.
 EPYC is expressed primarily in skeletal tissues including growth plate cartilage, articular cartilage, and intervertebral discs, as well as in ligaments and placenta

 | GO Term | Evidence | Action | Reason |